tomatenkuchen/libmotor/doc/src/pid.md

 ## Conclusion

-The PID is a usefull tool to actually manipulate a system.
+The PID is a useful tool to actually manipulate a system.
 Make sure you get the parameters right though.
 Eventually you're stuck with testing and modelling on your own.